-"Lindsay Gonzales moved back to Houston in July.
+"Lindsay Gonzales moved back to Houston from Washington, D.C. in July.
 To get a Texas driver's license or voter ID, she needed to show proof of identity, of residence, and of citizenship.
-She has been living with her parents, so residency was tough: Her auto registration might work, but the car was in her husband's name.
-Officials told her that he had to come with her to the driver's license office.
-This would be hard, since he travels a lot for work.
-She had another problem: her birth certificate shows her maiden name.
-So she had to get a copy of her marriage certificate, too!"
+Her family has been living with her parents, so residency was tough: Her auto registration might work, she was told, but the car was in her husband's name, meaning she'd need to show up at a Department of Public Safety (DPS) office with him - which is hard, since he frequently travels for work.
+Meanwhile, her birth certificate, which she needed for proof of identity, shows her maiden name, meaning she needed a copy of her marriage certificate.
+And she said she and her husband were given conflicting information by DPS workers throughout."

-from: <www.msnbc.com/msnbc/texas-seessurge-disenfranchised-voters#54860> from: <www.aclu.org/blog/speak-freely/northcarolinas-step-backward-democracy>
+from: <www.msnbc.com/msnbc/texas-seessurge-disenfranchised-voters#54860>